St. Thomas program for underrepresented students celebrates graduates amid struggles with enrollment

 Brenda Saucedo proudly walked across the stage in the University of St. Thomas' O'Shaughnessy Stadium and marked the major milestone of becoming the first in her immigrant family to graduate from college.

-"It was a no-brainer for me to attend … Dougherty Family College," Saucedo, a family studies major, said.
+"It was a no-brainer for me to attend … Dougherty Family College," said Saucedo, a family studies major.
 The program allowed her to complete her first two years of college debt-free.

 Four years in, St. Thomas' novel approach to attracting and supporting underrepresented students has seen highs and lows.
 While Dougherty just saw its first alumni receive bachelor's degrees and graduated its third class of two-year students, the program has struggled with recruitment and retention during the COVID-19 pandemic.